-In this blog post we will discuss how we did scalability testing on Charcha.
-We will use JMeter – A very powerful tool capable of complex load tests, but can be very unfriendly to new users.
-We will start with the installation process followed by a quick introduction to the Jmeter GUI and finally, we will get our hands dirty with jmeter load testing.
+In this blog post, we will discuss how we did scalability testing on Charcha, an internal discussion forum.
+We use JMeter – A very powerful tool capable of complex load tests, but can be very unfriendly to new users.
+We will start with the installation process followed by a quick introduction to the JMeter GUI and finally, we will get our hands dirty with JMeter load testing.

 Configuring JMeter JUI